top of page

 Sugar-Free • Clean Ingredients • Fraction of the Cost

 Proper electrolyte balance supports hydration, muscle function, nerve signaling, energy levels, and recovery—especially at altitude and during heat-based or strength-focused workouts.
+But premium brands like LMNT can cost $1.50–$2.00 per serving.
+If you use electrolytes daily, that adds up fast.

 The good news?
 You can make a clean, effective LMNT-style electrolyte mix at home—with no sugar, no fillers, and no artificial colors—for a fraction of the cost.
+This DIY electrolyte powder delivers comparable sodium, potassium, and magnesium levels using simple, affordable ingredients.

 Why Make Your Own Electrolyte Mix?